gbplaunt22/Fun-Mirror/README.md

+# THIS README IS DEPERCATED IN THE CONTEXT OF THIS REPOSITORY!

 # Fun-Mirror

 This is a project where I will attempt to use my Xbox 360 Kinect with a Raspberry Pi, hooked up to a monitor with a two-way mirror in front, or a "Smart Mirror".
 This is a big WIP.
 This desc needs to be filled!